First-Year Housing Agreement Conditions of Rental

 Each student, regardless of the room assigned, will be provided the following furniture: a clothes closet or wardrobe, chest of drawers, study desk, bed, springs, mattress, and chair.
 In addition, each hall is provided with its own fire extinguisher.

 Each student provides his or her own bed linens, pillow and whatever additional furniture is desired.
 University furniture may not be removed from residence hall rooms at any time.
-The following items are prohibited: water beds, non-approved loft beds, knives, paintball guns, hand guns, rifles, shotguns, blow guns, stun weapons, other weapons, fireworks, funnelators, pets, halogen lamps, cooking appliances, ceiling fans, space heaters, air conditioners, refrigerators of more than 2.5 cubic foot capacity, candles, incense, alcohol and all drugs defined as "controlled substances" under Virginia state law.
+The following items are prohibited: water beds, non-approved loft beds, knives, paintball guns, hand guns, rifles, shotguns, blow guns, stun weapons, other weapons, use or storage of hoverboards, scooters or similar electric devices, fireworks, funnelators, pets, halogen lamps, cooking appliances, ceiling fans, space heaters, air conditioners, refrigerators of more than 2.5 cubic foot capacity, candles, incense, alcohol and all drugs defined as "controlled substances" under Virginia state law.

 No refunds are made to students who withdraw voluntarily or involuntarily from the University.
 Residence hall rental licenses and room assignments are not transferable without permission from the Dean for First-Year Experience.
 By signing this rental license, the student agrees to respect the rights of roommates, particularly the right to restrict visitors to the room and the right to a reasonable degree of privacy.
 All students should recognize that living in a residence hall requires compromises among residents.